The Mantra

 main :: IO ()

-= getLine >>= \name -> putStrLn ("Hello, " ++ name ++ "!") main
+main = getLine >>= \name -> putStrLn ("Hello, " ++ name ++ "!")or, using do notation the above becomes

 main :: IO ()